Theology Corner

 Scripture guides our attempts to emulate the goodness of God.
 Almighty God, help me to love my neighbor, show mercy to the guilty and let the grace of the Holy Spirit work through my life.
 Help me show compassion to the downtrodden, kindness to the unkind, benevolence to the needy, charity to the suffering, faithfulness, and trustworthiness to the abused and a sense of peace and joy in the midst of hopelessness.
 Help me experience a sense of fulfillment and fruitfulness in ministry, faith in God, hope in the ultimate outcome of the great struggle, reconciliation and healing of relationships, encouragement in the face of setbacks, comfort in the hand of God and the strength to carry on.

 Scripture reveals God’s vision for mankind.
 This includes core beliefs concerning: the Holy Trinity (TC 1.3, 12.10); the theanthropic Jesus Christ (TC 1.3, 1.23, 2.5); the inbred sin of mankind (TC 1.3, 8.6, 8.13, 12.11); salvation offered to all men (TC 1.3, 8.6, 8.9, 8.11); the Prevenient Grace of God (TC 1.3, 3.9, 3.10, 3.11, 3.12, 4.2, 4.8); salvation by faith, the grace of God and the substitutionary atonement of Jesus Christ (TC 1.3, 1.4, 3.13, 10.8, 11.4, 11.8); and a plethora of theological issues which, at first glance, seem to stand alone but are actually woven together into a single story.
-Core beliefs are usually identified using a relatively small number of selected verses (e.g.150).
+Each Core Belief is usually identified using a relatively small number of selected verses.
 But verses selected specifically for the purpose of identifying core beliefs cannot be expected to reveal more than a few frames of the apocalyptic drama which flows from the pages of the Bible.
 We must always remember that text out of context is a pretext.
 However, a judicious selection of multiple verses is unlikely to reveal a message contrary to the overall theme of the Bible.
 One of God’s attributes is truth; God is not a cryptic wizard who delights in deception.
 The Bible does not require stupefying mental gymnastics to decipher God’s teaching about love, integrity, righteousness, morality, ethics and character.
 A degree in Christian Theology is not essential to understanding that God the Son has such love for man that He was willing to become one.
 Therefore, the following biconditional statement may reasonably be regarded as true:

 The Bible teaches a specific truth if and only if a reasonable sampling of verses teaches a specific truth.